jdeisenberg/icljs/_sources/preface.rst

 * a person who has never programmed before
 * a beginning programmer
-* someone interested in learning what this whole “functional programming” thing is all about
+* someone interested in learning what this whole “functional programming” thing is about

 Who Should Not Read This Book
 =============================

 If you are an experienced programmer in functional languages, you will probably find little that is new or exciting here.
 If your purpose is to learn
 ClojureScript, you would do well to look at `ClojureScript Unraveled`_.
-(Although, if you want to read the book to make comments and/or improvements, please do!)
+(Although, if you want to read this book to make comments and/or improvements, please do!)

 .. _ClojureScript Unraveled: https://funcool.github.io/clojurescript-unraveled/